 We haven't had grass grow in completely, but here's one before/after.

 Before and After Rock Creek

-Next up on the exterior, upgrade the exterior lights and have our driveway replaced (which is SOOOOO expensive and not a fun way to spend money).
+Next up on the exterior is to add even more river rock front yard landscaping and have our driveway replaced (which is SOOOOO expensive and not a fun way to spend money).

 What exterior projects do you have planned this year?
 If you tell me having your house painted, I'm going to be jealous! =)

 - Large River Rocks

 - Big machinery

 - 3. Build up area for flagstone patio.

 - 4. Lay flagstone patio.